darkside0105/vim_tutorial/vim_tutorial.md

 	O (To add new line above to the cursor position and takes into insert mode)
 ---
 ### For Visual Mode
+	v (Enter visual mode i.e characters)
-	V (To Enter into visual mode and press j/k/l/h/{/} to select the region accordingly.
-Later you del or copy the selected region)
+	V (Enter visual line mode and press j/k/l/h/{/} to select the region accordingly.
+Later you can apply Operators and Motions)
 ---
 ### For deleting NUM of recent changes
 	NUMdd (Will delete the NUM of times the recent changes made)